MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 For more information, see OneDrive Online Multi-Geo.
     \[PreferredLanguage \<String\>\]: The preferred language for the user.
 The preferred language format is based on RFC 4646.
-The name is a combination of an ISO 639 two-letter lowercase culture code associated with the language, and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
+The name combines an ISO 639 two-letter lowercase culture code associated with the language and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
 Example: 'en-US', or 'es-ES'.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
     \[PreferredName \<String\>\]: The preferred name for the user.